 - Is the roadmap up to date?

 When choosing the right solution for your business, it’s important to understand that it is not just about technology; it’s also about finding high-level, quality, and experienced support that can ensure your success.
-A combination of live and self-service support options and experienced professionals must be available to help you through any technical questions.
+A combination of live and self-service support options and experienced professionals must be available to help you with any technical questions.

-But it’s not just that you should be looking for.
+But it’s not just what you should be looking for.
 Documentations and FAQs are fundamental and invaluable, but so are community forums.
 An active user community can help you share best practices and experiences with others, so anyone can benefit and help each other grow and succeed.

-We know that you probably have a lot more questions and we’re always happy to answer them and help further.
+We know that you probably have a lot more questions, and we’re always happy to answer them and help further.
 Get in touch with Casey McGuigan at CaseyM@revealbi.io.